mbruns13/project_1_spotify/README.md

 * **Is there any significant relationship between a top song’s duration and its other audio audio features?**</br>
 There were no strong correlations between a song's duration and the following audio features: tempo, energy, danceability, weeks on chart, rank, or number of streams.
 Most songs in the Global Top Songs Chart between 5/27/22 and 6/2/22 were between 2.91 and 3.85 minutes long.
-The songs from the same time period on the US chart were similar, with most songs lasting between 2.90 and 3.94 minutes long.
+The songs from the same time period on the US chart were similar, with most songs lasting between 2.90 and 3.94 minutes long.</br>

+Slide presentation can be found [here](https://docs.google.com/presentation/d/1emqUlGtQ6cZXMqo08uc2ZbHmale3IQClO9j39Cb1cxk/)